JannisX11/blockbench.net/content/guides/blockbench-overview-tips.md

 ## Community

 ### Discord
-Join the <a href= "http://discord.blockbench.net/"> Blockbench Discord server</a>, it is the heart of the Blockbench community!
+Join the [Blockbench Discord server](http://discord.blockbench.net/), it is the heart of the Blockbench community!
 You can discuss WIP projects, share finished models, ask questions, collaborate, participate in events, or just hang out with the community.

 ### Sketchfab
 Sketchfab is a platform to publish, share, discover, buy and sell 3D, VR and AR content.
 Many Blockbench artists already use it to showcase their work.

-You can upload models from Blockbench directly to Sketchfab.
+You can upload models from Blockbench directly to Sketchfab, by going to "File" > "Export" > "Upload to Sketchfab".
 Once on Sketchfab, you can change lighting and effects and create renders or share your model.
 You can also build your portfolio or embed models into your website.

 ### Sharing Models
 You can easily share Blockbench models with others.
-Go to File > Export > Share, copy the short link and send it to someone.
+Go to "File" > "Export" > "Share", copy the short link and send it to someone.
 They can click the link to view or edit the model in the web app.

 ### Streamer Mode
-If you stream Blockbench, but don't want your audience to see other projects you worked on, enable Streamer Mode in the Settings (File > Preferences > Settings > General).
+If you stream Blockbench, but don't want your audience to see other projects you worked on, enable Streamer Mode in the Settings ("File" > "Preferences" > "Settings..." > "General").
 It will hide potentially sensitive information like unreleased projects.

 ![streamer Mode](/images/wiki/guides/blockbench_guide/streamer_mode.png)